Information about the FCA business interruption Test Case

 What are the implications of the Test Case for my claim or complaint?

-In the coming weeks, we will be writing to policyholders who have made claims or complaints for non-damage business interruption losses related to the coronavirus pandemic under relevant business interruption policies to inform them whether or not their claim or complaint may be affected by the Test Case, and the implications of that.
+We are writing to policyholders who have made claims or complaints for non-damage business interruption losses related to the coronavirus pandemic under relevant business interruption policies to inform them whether or not their claim or complaint may be affected by the Test Case, and the implications of that.

 Once the issues being considered in the Test Case have been resolved, we will be revisiting any claims, including those we have declined, and complaints relating to COVID-19 and decisions made on affected policies to ensure they are handled in line with the court’s decision.